-History of search and brand-building
+History of executive search and brand-building

 - He co-authored the acclaimed book Good for Business: The Rise of the Conscious Corporation.
-He has also been published in Harvard Business Review, Forbes and Advertising Age, Brand Week and he is a frequent guest lecturer to the industry.
+He has also been published in Harvard Business Review, Forbes and Advertising Age, Brand Week and he is a frequent guest lecturer in the industry.

-- He launched Spencer Stuart’s Marketing Officer Practice, is a two-time recipient of the firm’s Lou Rieger quality award and he also led the firm’s Chicago office.
+- He launched Spencer Stuart’s Marketing Officer Practice, is a two-time recipient of the firm’s Lou Rieger quality award and also led the firm’s Chicago office.
 He is the co-founder of the M50 marketing group and the creator of Spencer Stuart’s annual CMO Summit, one of the industry’s most well-known events.

 - Prior to joining Spencer Stuart, Greg held various leadership roles in sales and marketing, including customer vice president for sales and integrated logistics at Nabisco Foods.
-Additionally, he brings experience in classic brand management, field sales and trade marketing with Colgate-Palmolive, Bristol-Myers Squibb and with Nestle.
+Additionally, he brings experience in classic brand management, field sales and trade marketing with Colgate-Palmolive, Bristol-Myers Squibb and Nestle.

 Greg is involved with several nonprofits in the United States, Africa and Guatemala.
 He was recently a trustee and board member for Rush University Medical Center, and he currently serves on the Dean’s Advisory Council at the Indiana University Kelley School of Business.
 Greg holds a bachelor’s degree from Indiana University and completed the Cornell University Food Executive Program.